-7) Dumbing of Age is not set in any particular year.
+6) Dumbing of Age is not set in any particular year.
 I only say this because every time some pop culture reference shows up, someone is all “OH HEY HOW IS THIS POSSIBLE AREN’T WE STILL IN 2010???”
-No. We are not.
+Nope, sorry, but we ain’t!
 The comic moves slow, but it operates on comic book time.
 This webcomic is not gradually going to become a period piece.
-(Also I don’t ever plan for the story to reach sophomore year, so you can stop worrying we’re not ever going to get there.)
+Just assume the strip is always set in whatever year it is right now.

-8) This is important: Joyce is autobiographical.
-I believed in the complete inerrancy of the Bible — Earth is 6000 years old, Noah’s Ark, gay folks are evil, everything — and our family attended multiple churches of various persuasions, from Methodist to Baptist to Evangelical Free.
+7) This is important: Joyce is autobiographical.
+Like Joyce, I believed in the complete inerrancy of the Bible — Earth is 6000 years old, Noah’s Ark, gay folks are evil, everything — and our family attended multiple churches of various persuasions, from Methodist to Baptist to Evangelical Free.
 But not shallowly, no. We spent years climbing up the social hierarchies of those mofos until we uncovered assholes and/or corruption and had to move on.
 I went to youth group every week, attended every sermon (because there was more than one) every weekend, and went to church summer camp (at Anderson University).
 My dad was routinely a Deacon.
 At one point he even tried starting his own church.
 Consider this information before goin’ off on me about how I don’t know anything about Christians or whatever.
 And like Joyce, I was raised as a nondenominational fundamentalist (nonaligned Protestant), which means she’s not Catholic.
 She doesn’t own a crucifix, she doesn’t believe in saints or have pictures of Jesus anywhere, and she thinks the Pope is more likely to be the Anti-Christ than someone she should listen to.
 I say this only because folks really like to yell at her for all sorts of Catholic stuff she wouldn’t do.
 Get your kinds of Christians sorted out!

-8a) Completely related, I’ve yet to see someone use the term “strawman” correctly.
-Use it stupidly, your post is gone.
+7a) Completely related to the previous thing, I’ve yet to see someone use the term “strawman” correctly.
+Use it badly, your post is gone.